ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/implementation-notes.md

 When implementing tools to work with RO-Crate it is not necessary to use JSON-LD software libraries, however, programmers should keep in mind the following:

 - **_RO-Crate JSON-lD_ has a flat structure**; every entity is a JSON object directly within the `@graph` array in the _RO-Crate Metadata File_.
-A useful strategy when processing a crate is to build a look-up table and/or function so that entities can be found via their ID, for example provide a method such as `getItem(id)` which returns an item by its id or a `null` value if it's not there.
+A useful strategy when processing a crate is to build a look-up table and/or function so that entities can be found via their ID, for example provide a method such as `getEntity(id)` which returns an entity by its id or a `null` value if it's not there.

 - **Code defensively**.
-Code should not assume that values will always be a String; values for properties may be single scalar values such as strings or integers (`"2"` or 2), or references to other items such as `{"@id", "_:1"}` (where the referenced item may or may not be in the crate, see the point above about having a `getItem()` method).
+Code should not assume that values will always be a String; values for properties may be single scalar values such as strings or integers (`"2"` or 2), or references to other entities such as `{"@id", "_:1"}` (where the referenced entity may or may not be described in the crate, see the point above about having a `getEntity()` method).

 - **Read the *whole* specification**.
 The RO-Crate specification addresses  common use cases individually, introducing aspects of the specification as in a progressive manner.
-Some key points, such as _items may have more than one value for `@type`_, may not be apparent from a quick reading.
+Some key points, such as _entities may have more than one value for `@type`_, may not be apparent from a quick reading.

 ## Combining with other packaging schemes